 Social and Community Service Managers who work in Rhode Island, District of Columbia, or Virginia, make the highest salaries.

-How much do Social and Community Service Managers make in different U.S. states?
+Below is a list of the median annual salaries for Social and Community Service Managers in different U.S. states.

 |State||Annual Mean Salary|